solamarpreet/dockersh/README.md

 <!-- TROUBLESHOOTING -->
 ## Troubleshooting

-DockerSh will fail to start if sudo is not supplied and your Docker Engine isn't configured to run in rootless mode.
+Dockersh will fail to start if sudo is not supplied and your Docker Engine isn't configured to run in rootless mode.
 In that case you can start dockersh with sudo or configure Docker to run in rootless mode as specified [here](https://docs.docker.com/engine/security/rootless/).

 In case of any other problem check the [open issues](https://github.com/solamarpreet/dockersh/issues) for a list known issues and open a new issue.